 The making of Whataburger’s float for San Antonio’s Battle of Flowers parade

-This annual parade is one of the crown jewels of Fiesta San Antonio – and Whataburger’s first-ever entry promises to be a showstopper
+This annual parade is one of the crown jewels of Fiesta San Antonio – and Whataburger’s entry promises to be a showstopper

 Clyde Watts has been making over-the-top, one-of-a-kind parade floats for 50 years, first as part of his family’s business and then running his own company, Lone Star Parade Floats.